rebalex/odin-seals/README.md

 first foray into Flexbox.
 Let's see how it all fits together!

 Image credits
-Logo from Pixabay, user lucma
-Images are freely available on pexels.com.
+Logo is freely available from Pixabay, username: lucma Images are freely available on pexels.com.
 Individual contributors are: Ella Wei, Pixabay, Ruvin Miksanskiy and Susanne Jutzeler.